2. Tutorial

 You may want to experiment with how you set up the cfg.
 The variables can make a big difference to how quickly model training will converge given the particularities of the data supplied and computational resources available.

 Once we are all set up, we can get commence model training.
 Training will continue until a specified number of iterations (max_iter) or until model performance is no longer improving (“early stopping” via patience).
-Training outputs, including model weights and training metrics, will be stored in out_dir.
+The patience parameter sets the number of training epochs to wait for an improvement in validation accuracy before stopping training.
+This is useful for preventing overfitting and saving time.
+Each time an improved model is found it is saved to the output directory.

 trainer = MyTrainer(cfg, patience = 5)